-Nina A. Kohn is the David M. Levy Professor of Law and Associate Dean for Online Education at Syracuse University College of Law, and a faculty affiliate with the Syracuse University Aging Studies Institute.
-She served as the Reporter for the Third Revision of the Uniform Guardianship and Protective Proceedings Act, co-chairs the Elder Rights Committee of the Individual Rights and Responsibilities Section of the American Bar Association, and co-directs the Aging, Law, and Society Collaborative Research Network.
+Nina A. Kohn is the David M. Levy Professor of Law and Faculty Director of Online Education at Syracuse University College of Law, and a Distinguished Scholar in Elder Law with the Solomon Center for Health Law & Policy at Yale Law School.
+She serves as Reporter for the revised Uniform Health Care Decisions Act, and previously served as the Reporter for the Uniform Guardianship, Conservatorship, and Other Protective Arrangments Act.
+She co-chairs the Elder Rights Committee of the Individual Rights and Responsibilities Section of the American Bar Association, and co-directs the Aging, Law, and Society Collaborative Research Network.

 Professor Kohn’s research focuses on elder law and the civil rights of older adults and persons with diminished cognitive capacity.
 Her recent articles have addressed such issues as supported and surrogate decision-making, financial exploitation of the elderly, vulnerability and discrimination in old age, the practical and constitutional implications of elder abuse legislation, the potential for an elder rights movement, and legal education.
 She also authored the textbook Elder Law: Practice, Policy & Problems (Aspen 2014).
 Consistent with her research interests, Professor Kohn has taught elder law, family law, trusts and estates, torts, and an interdisciplinary gerontology course.